ebuntaran/pic16b-mnist-demo/README.md

 ## What you should look for in the website

-1. Go to `submit (advanced)` page and upload some of the .txt files from https://github.com/HarlinLee/pic16b-mnist-demo/tree/main/mnist-model/sample-data.
+1. Go to `submit (advanced)` page and upload some of the .txt files from https://github.com/pic16b-ucla/pic16b-mnist-demo/tree/main/mnist-model/sample-data.

 2. Look at the `submit` function in `app.py` and try to understand the general logic.

 3. Look at the css files are in the static folder.
 If you have javascript files, that should also go in there.

 4. As before, the jinja template files (and html files) are in the templates folder.
-This time, some of the templates `extend` the `base.html`, which you can read more about [here](https://flask.palletsprojects.com/en/2.2.x/tutorial/templates/#register) and [here](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance).
+This time, some of the templates `extend` the `base.html`, which you can read more about [here](https://flask.palletsprojects.com/en/3.0.x/tutorial/templates/#register) and [here](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance).

 5. When you're working on the web app homework or project, I fully expect you to copy the files from this git repo and modify it.
-   You may need to change requirements.txt, but I recommend keeping the `Dockerfile` as is (unless you have a good understanding of what you're doing!).
+   You may need to change `requirements.txt` based on packages and their versions you use, but I recommend keeping the `Dockerfile` and `Procfile` as is (unless you have a good understanding of what you're doing!).